vadvolo/milos-automation/lab/README.md

 make lab01_up
 make lab01_down
 ```

-Configuration files for devices in the topologies are located in relevant subfolders of`lab/configs` folder.
+Configuration files for nodes in the topology are separated into immutable default configurations `lab/topologies/lab*/default_configs`, used when initializing the lab, and operational configurations `lab/topologies/lab*/operational_configs`, that can be changed by the nodes.
+Operational configurations are created on lab startup from the defaults, and they are not tracked by Git.

 ### Lab 01: FRR-only test